An artful low carb recipe with bold flavor, Zucchini and Green Chutney Salad.

-When you are trying to follow a slow carb diet, salads tend to be the latter.
-Without the help of nuts, cheese and croutons, is there hope for salad?
-I say YES.
+When you are trying to follow a low carb diet, salads tend to be the latter.
+Without the help of nuts, cheese, and croutons, is there hope for salad?

 It’s easy to get tired of the plain lettuce leaf variety.
-Sometimes you just need to branch out and experiment with other “canvases”.
+Sometimes you just need to branch out and experiment with other canvases.

 Zucchini makes a great salad base because it has a mild and cooling flavor.
 It’s tender and easy to chop, but can also be sliced with a veggie peeler into long thin ribbons for an elegant touch.

-The dressing is a bright, spicy green chutney that draws its texture from pureed chana daal and it’s color and flavor from cilantro and peppers.
+The dressing is a bright, spicy green chutney that draws its texture from pureed chana dal and it’s color and flavor from cilantro and peppers.

 Zucchini and Green Chutney Salad